 That's 35 years of consistent $500/month investing.
 For many, that's achievable alongside career income.

-Common Dividend Mistakes & How to Avoid Them
+Common Dividend Portfolio Mistakes

 Action Plan: Your First 30 Days